Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Pore-Scale Evaluations

+Another key aspect of pore-scale analysis is defining a pore geometry, setting the simulation domain, $\Omega_{\text{void}}$.
+Advances in micro-CT scanning have made digital scans of real pore geometries more accessible \cite{prodanovic2015a}, but pseudo pore geometries are also widely used due to their simplicity and design flexibility.

+In this work, periodic pseudo pore geometries are created using generators based on those provided in the PoreSpy project \cite{gostick2019a}.
+A voronoi polygon generator, with a custom padding for periodic connectivity \cite{fritzen2008a}, and two periodic custom generators, inspired by Perlin and fractal noise tools \cite{vigier2018a}, are used within this work.
+Porosity, aperture sizes, scales, and filters are randomly selected in each generator to create the dataset described later in \cref{sec:datadrivenmodel}.
+Descriptions of the complexity of the images in this dataset are described in \cref{sec:MetricsEvaluation}.

-In order to ensure their usability, each unit cell is checked for connectivity, considering periodicity, using a graphical component traverse \cite{berge1985a}.
-Any disconnected pore space is then excluded directly and the image is updated.
-The pixels of these images can then be used to delineate which volumes belong to the solid inclusions (black), and which belong to the void space (white), as shown in \cref{fig:unitcells_complex}.
-Within this work, all pore geometries are developed as 2D $200\times200$ pixel images, and stored as \texttt{.pbm} binary files.
+To ensure usability, each unit cell is checked for connectivity, including periodicity, using a graphical component traverse \cite{berge1985a}.
+Disconnected pore spaces are excluded, and the image is updated.
+These images distinguish solid inclusions (black) from void space (white), as seen in \cref{fig:unitcells_complex}, and are stored as $200\times200$ pixel \texttt{.pbm} binary files.
+While 3D geometries and simulations are possible, the added complexity of a third dimension complicates interpretation.
+Therefore, 2D evaluations are employed in this work as a more straightforward starting point.